robertavant1/openai-cli-tool/README.md

 # bugBuddy ChatGPT CLI Tool

 ## Overview
 Script for interacting with advanced ChatGPT models at a fraction of the cost (for the average user) through OpenAI's API.
-Designed to assist with debugging, additional code generation, and explanation of code
+Designed to assist with debugging, additional code generation, and explanation of code.

 ## Get your API Key
 In order for this tool to function, you must get an API key from [platform.openai.com](https://platform.openai.com).
 You can login, go to your account and select *View API Keys*.
 Then select *Create new secret key*.
 You can then copy and paste this key into the config.yaml file (elaborated upon below).

 ## Installation
-In order to install the tool, you can type 'pip install git+https://github.com/robertavant/openai-cli-tool
+In order to install the tool, you can type 'pip install git+https://github.com/robertavant/openai-cli-tool into your terminal.

 # Usage
 You can use the tool by typing *bugBuddy.py* in your terminal, followed by your prompt.
-Read below for more explanation of commands
+Read below for more explanation of commands.

 ## Order of commands
 Due to the way that the click library parses arguments, the order in which you enter your commands will affect how the AI recieves your prompt.
 In general it is reccomended to structure your commands in the following way: